CriPeR92/HNMobileTest/README.md

 -  [Retrofit](http://square.github.io/retrofit/) : A type-safe REST client for Android which intelligently maps an API into a client interface using annotations.

 -  [Room](https://developer.android.com/training/data-storage/room/) : Room provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite
+-  [SwipeRevealLayout](https://github.com/chthai64/SwipeRevealLayout) : SwipeRevealLayout provides a layout that you can swipe/slide to show another layout.

 ## What it does